rajiyyah/learning-stuff/Kubernetes/Kubernetes.md

 * High performance. *it loads fast & high response rates from the application*

-* Disaster recovery. *There will be some kind of mechanism to back up the data & restore it to the letest state*
+* Disaster recovery. *There will be some kind of mechanism to back up the data & restore it to the latest state*

 ___